detocs/detocs/docs/index.md

 ![The DETOCS scoreboard tab's additional fields section](images/tab_scoreboard_addl-fields.png)

 Clicking the ellipsis will reveal a few extra fields.
+The Handle field lets you edit the handle for a player.
+The main distinction between this and the primary Handle field is that changing this field will edit the handle on an existing player entry rather than creating a new player entry.
 The Alias field can be used to give a player an alternative handle without changing their main one, useful in scenarios where someone enters a tournament using a joke handle.
+This field gets used automatically if a player changes their handle on start.gg, etc.
-When using an alias, the primary Handle field changes to show both the player's handle and alias; however, there is an separate Handle field here that can be used to update only the player's handle.
+When using an alias, the primary Handle field changes to show both the player's handle and alias.
+The Pronouns field lets you enter pronouns for a player, and the Twitter field lets you set a player's Twitter handle.
+Note that you do not need to include the `@` when entering Twitter handles.

 #### Match

 The Match field represents what stage of the tournament the current set is for.

+#### Game

 The Game field represents which video game is currently being played.
-Autocomplete options can be added here by configuring [a game database][#game-database].
+Autocomplete options can be added here by configuring [a game database](#game-database).

-#### Set
+#### Bracket Set

 The Bracket Set field can be used to pre-populate fields in the scoreboard from a bracket service.
-After loading bracket sets in [the Bracket tab][Bracket Tab], selecting one from this dropdown and pressing the Fill button will populate fields.
+After loading tournament sets in [the Bracket tab][Bracket Tab], selecting one from this dropdown and pressing the Fill button will populate the scoreboard fields accordingly.

 #### Controls